 Despite all odds, he graduated from the KZN University with a Bachelor of Science in Physics and is now a Business Analyst through the Graduate Programme of a major bank.

 Born out of adversary, Pie-Pacifique’s humility and compassion drives him to take the lead in standing up for the rights of the downtrodden.
-Follow Pie on Twitter
+Follow Motivators on Twitter

 Having turned tragedy to triumph he has become a beacon of hope to many.
 His leadership qualities have not gone un-noticed: he was among the 100 Brightest Young Minds in 2005, granted the Mandela Rhodes Scholarship for 2006; nominated and short listed for the Archbishop Tutu Leadership Fellowship in 2007, and had the honour to meet Madiba twice.

 Pie-Pacifique Kabalira choice is to learn from the lessons of his life rather than focus on horror and adversity.